niolabs/docs/docs/blocks/block-development.md

   * `stop`: tear down.
 This is where the block stops sending out signals and cancels jobs.
 * **signaling**
   * `process_signals(<list of signals>, input_id)`: receives input signals.
   * `notify_signals(<list of signals>, output_id)`: emits signals from the block.
 This method isn't actually intended to be overridden, but is it called by the block to send out signals.
+For example, you will usually call `notify_signals` at the end of your `process_signals` method.

 ### Current {{ book.product }} Blocks
 An additional resource for developing your custom block is the [nio-blocks library](https://github.com/nio-blocks).
 Search the nio-blocks library for a block that has similar functionality to the block you want to create.
 Explore the code this block uses, the properties it has, the methods it overrides, and the modules it imports from the framework.

 ### Example: Convert a Python Script to a Block